Rooting Democracy in Kenya Through an Informed Citizenry Programme

 - To increase and enhance representation of historically marginalised groups and communities in governance processes.

 - To enhance Uraia’s responsiveness to the civic needs of Kenyans.

 The Implementation of RDP is carried out through the following four Pillars of Uraia.

 The programme implementation covers all the 47 counties of Kenya.

 Integrated within the main RDP are other complementary projects/initiatives aimed at enhancing goal achievement for the main programme.
 The current complementary initiatives are the Gender Project and the Rapid Response Initiative.

-Uraia is currently implementing a Project titled “Enhancing Women’s Political Leadership in Kenya” for the period 2016 – 2018.
-The project is anchored on Uraia’s KFA 3 and aims at building the capacity of women to vie for elective and appointive positions ahead of the 2017 General Elections.
-The project is being implemented in nine counties in Kenya; Kwale, Kilifi, Lamu, Turkana, Baringo, West Pokot, Kisii, Nyamira and Migori.
+Uraia implemented a Project titled “Enhancing Women’s Political Leadership in Kenya” for the period 2016 – 2018.
+The project was anchored on Uraia’s KFA 3 and aimed at building the capacity of women to vie for elective and appointive positions ahead of the 2017 General Elections.
+The project was implemented in nine counties in Kenya; Kwale, Kilifi, Lamu, Turkana, Baringo, West Pokot, Kisii, Nyamira and Migori.